Last updated:7 June 2023

 - assessment of renewable energy potential.

 Geoscience Australia's focus is at a national scale, thus requiring a numerical modelling approach.
 The GEological and Oceanographic Model of Australia's Continental Shelf (GEOMACS) is its data generation tool.
 This model provides an estimation of the past interaction of waves, tides and ocean currents to produce an 11-year time series of bed shear stress on a 0.1 degree grid for the shelf (<300m water depth).
-This extensive and detailed data set can be analysed in a variety of ways to investigate problems of interest (Fig. 2).
+This extensive and detailed data set can be analysed in a variety of ways to investigate problems of interest (Figure 2).

-GEOMACS is partially verified and the seabed stress and sediment dynamics data base is augmented on an opportunistic basis using oceanographic moorings which included a variety of acoustic current meters and optical backscatter sensors (Fig. 3).
+GEOMACS is partially verified and the seabed stress and sediment dynamics data base is augmented on an opportunistic basis using oceanographic moorings which included a variety of acoustic current meters and optical backscatter sensors (Figure 3).